okv/nlevel/README.md

   - `params.start` - start key
   - `params.end` - end key, by default it equals to `params.start` (with added
   boundary symbol)
+  - `params.filter` - function(value) if it returns falsy value document will be
+  excluded from result

 ### DocsSection.get(key:Object, [callback(err,doc)]:Function)